awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-using-mof-file.md

    1. **Report Bucket Name**: \(Optional\) Enter the name of an Amazon S3 bucket where you want to write compliance data\.
 Reports are saved in this bucket in JSON format\.
 **Note**
 You can prefix the bucket name with a Region where the bucket is located\.
 Here's an example: us\-west\-2:MyMOFBucket\.
-If you are using a proxy for Amazon S3 endpoints in a specific Region that does not include us\-east\-1, then you must prefix the bucket name with a Region\.
-If the bucket name is not prefixed, it will automatically discover the bucket Region by using the us\-east\-1 endpoint\.
+If you are using a proxy for Amazon S3 endpoints in a specific Region that doesn't include us\-east\-1, prefix the bucket name with a Region\.
+If the bucket name isn't prefixed, it automatically discovers the bucket Region by using the us\-east\-1 endpoint\.

    1. **Mof Operation Mode**: Choose State Manager behavior when running the **AWS\-ApplyDSCMofs** association:
       + **Apply**: Correct instance configurations that aren't compliant\.